 Doesn’t the Bible condemn homosexuality?

 In short, not so much.
 While the Bible does have six passages supposedly referring to gay folks, they have either been mistranslated or stripped from their context.
-In other words, they have been cherry-picked and reworked by folks with an agenda, not read as a straightforward look to scripture.
-There are considerable resources available that can walk you through each verse cited as condemning homosexuality.
+In other words, they have been cherry-picked and reworked by folks with an agenda, not read as a straightforward look at scripture.
+Here is a helpful handout walking through each verse cited as condemning homosexuality.
 And here is a youtube playlist walking through them.
 Simply put, any statements made about gay people in the Bible are extremely sparse, if present at all.
 Keep in mind, too, that finding verses that supposedly condemn gay people amidst the entire Bible’s witness to love, welcome, and care for those who have been pushed to the edges of society is like finding a needle in a haystack.
 If you’re reading the Bible and taking away more hate towards your neighbors, you have misread it.

 So is this just about LGBTQ+ people?

 Not at all.
-Because many people still believe that God rejects LGBT people, AllianceQ encourages congregations to start by examining their acceptance of LGBT people.
-However, AllianceQ understands that no one is truly welcome until we understand that God welcomes everyone.
+Because many people still believe that God rejects LGBTQ+ people, we have started by more fully opening the doors to LGBTQ+ people.
+However, we understand that no one is truly welcome until we understand that God welcomes everyone.
 The Church’s job is always to seek out and care for those pushed to the edges of society.